kitorp/Go-backend-server/README.md

 go run main.go
 ```

-This will start the project
+This will start the server

 ## Running the tests